Safety. Stability. Success.

 This year, you can make an even bigger difference

 .
-Just this month, RRISA announced we will be merging with our long-time partners at Refugee Family Services.
+In October 2013, RRISA announced we will be merging with our long-time partners at Refugee Family Services.
 The shared vision of RRISA and RFS is to build an organization that provides the highest quality services to clients.
 Both believe that as one organization, an unequaled continuum of support and service can be offered that extends from refugees’ first arrival in the country, through their education, training, and community integration.
 This continuum would culminate in their becoming American citizens, strong families, and community contributors who give back to others.

 This new effort needs your support.